V4Fire/Client/src/core/router/README.md

 # core/router

-This module provides a base interface for a router engine.
-Also, it provides a router engine based on the browser history API.
+This module provides base interfaces for a router engine and the default implementations of these interfaces.
+The engines aren't used directly, but with [[bRouter]].